The Early Decision application package for

 design a guide for crossing borders

-Since publishing this page, I've received so many emails (and cries of distress !!) from eager-beaver Cooper Union attendees.
-I've decided to dedicate this last section of this page on helping you guys out and providing some tips on how to deal with the prompts and crippling anxiety.
-My words of "advice" aren't holy sanctified truths - I'd just like to share methods/ways of thinking that I personally found helpful in getting me through each step of this Cooper Union admissions process.
+Since publishing this page, I've received so many emails (and cries of distress !!) from zooming Cooper Union to-be-attendees.
+I've decided to dedicate this last section of this page to providing y’all some tips on how to deal with the prompts & gruesome anxiety.
+These aren’t holy truths - I'm only sharing methods & ways of thinking that I personally found helpful during each step of this Cooper Union admissions process.
 Of course, feel free to still shoot me an email or message anytime.
-I know these times are trying, and it really helps talking to another person who can empathize.
-I'd love and be honored to stand by you as you take on this challenge.
+I know these times are TRYING, and it really helps talking to another person who can empathize & stand by you during this challenge.
 Ok :

 Hello!
-I'm so happy that you're interested in applying to Cooper Union :) You will no doubt experience intense pressure, fear, and maybe even complete and final death between the time you receive the prompts and the time when you finally receive word about admission.
-Understand that you aren't alone -and that from the very start, you knew you had the potential to become a part of the Cooper Union family -after all, you have made the decision to take on the Hometest challenge.
-Embrace this stress and fear, and use these emotions to fuel your ability to think straight and work efficiently.
+I'm so happy that you're interested in applying to Cooper Union :) You will no doubt experience intense pressure, fear, complete and final death between the time you receive the prompts and the time when you finally receive word about admission.
+Understand that you aren't alone – and that from the very start, you knew you had the potential to become a part of the Cooper Union family.
+After all, you have made the decision to take on the Hometest challenge!!
+Embrace this stress and fear.
+Use these emotions to fuel your ability to think straight and work efficiently.

-If you're anything like me, you're already scouring the entire web for tidbits on how to approach the test.
+If you are like me, you're already scouring the entire web for tidbits & examples on how to approach the test.
 The #1 thing you've probably read is to "BE CREATIVE!!!!!
 Think outSidE the boX!!"
-So more specifically, this is how I approached doing so: before I committed to a solution to a prompt, I first wrote out ideas that I thought to be "cliche", ideas that I imagine a hundred other students will probably be going with.
+So more specifically, this is how I approached doing so.
+Before I committed to a solution to a prompt, I first wrote out ideas that I thought to be "cliche", ideas that I imagine a hundred other students will probably go with.
 For example, for clone self portrait, at the top of my cliche list was "paint two pictures of myself, two identities."
-Afterwards, I came up with at least 5-10 potential ideas until I arrived at the purest, most strongly distilled project.
-If you're not 80-100% excited or committed, it's worth thinking some more and spending a bit more time to develop a better plan.
-Of course, this might fuel procrastination, so unfortunately there must be a point where you make the executive decision to plow forwards.
+Afterwards, I distilled the list to at least 5-10 potential ideas until I arrived at the strongest, well-rounded project.
+If you're not at least 70% excited or committed, it's worth thinking some more and spending a bit more time to develop a better plan.
+Of course, this might fuel procrastination, so unfortunately there must be a point where you make the executive decision to plow forwards with a concept.

 Within the final Hometest box, I also included a bound booklet of explanations of each project (and also the images of my 20 portfolio pieces).
-The explanations are definitely not required; however, while some might believe that the public's untainted, uninfluenced, pure interpretation of the artist's work is pinnacle, I felt that explaining my thoughts would be beneficial to me as a prospective student and help Admissions understand my processes more clearly.
+The explanations are definitely not required; some believe that the public's uninfluenced, initial interpretation of the artist's work is the most valuable, I felt that for specifically the Home test, explaining my thoughts would be beneficial to me as a prospective student and help Admissions understand my processes more clearly.
 To seem even more on top of your game, include a cover letter and table of contents, itemizing everything within the box.

-After you've shipped your hard work away to 30 Cooper, expect to continue feeling antsy, since now you must sit and wait helplessly for the "Congratulations!" or "Sorry" email.
-For me, frantically researching statistics helped, but it obviously won't change fate -or anything, fundamentally.
-If and when you find yourself panicking a bit, eat or meditate.
+After you've shipped your hard work away to 30 Cooper, the suffering is not over.
+Expect no rest from anxiety, since now you must sit and wait helplessly for the "Congratulations!" or "Sorry" email.
+For me, frantically researching statistics helped, but it obviously won't change anything fundamentally.
+If & when you find yourself panicking a bit, eat or meditate.
 Netflix/movies, friends, art, animals, nature, music, memes. learn a new language, learn how to code, read a book.
-Honestly to win this part of the game is to just pass the time — it's totally doable.
+Honestly to win this part of the game is to just pass the time — it's totally doable!
+You can do it.

 ALSO: THE EMAIL WILL NOT COME ON TIME.
 Restrain yourself from checking every 3 minutes during the day/week it is supposed to arrive.
 That will kill you.
-The email will come, and it will come 1 week - 1 month late, guaranteed.
+The email will come, and it will come 1 week late, 1 week early, guaranteed.

 I'm here to help, and I probably have a good idea how it feels to be where you are.
 I'm also open to giving you a tour around this place if you're ever in the area.
-We can go out for celebration food or "fuck cooper union u dont need it and here's why" food.
+We can go out for celebration food or some serious "fuck cooper union u don’t need it and here's why" food.
 Either way, looking forward to hearing from you.